 Construction is an inherently dangerous industry because of the use of heavy machinery, tools, work at great heights, and the elements.
 Missed deadlines can mean huge penalties and turn a once profitable project into a money pit so there may be those wanting to cut corners.
 All these factors may contribute to a construction-related injury.

 Under New York law, the owner and general contractor are responsible for providing a safe construction workplace.
 If you’re injured doing construction work, you may believe your only remedy is workers’ compensation.
 But there might be other avenues as recovery as well.
-The construction injury lawyers of Hecht, Kleeger & Damashek, P.C. can review your circumstances and help get you the compensation you deserve.
+The construction injury lawyers of Hecht, Kleeger & Damashek, Personal Injury Lawyers, P.C. can review your circumstances and help get you the compensation you deserve.

 There’s no cost to you unless we prevail on your behalf.
 Call (212) 490-5700 to schedule a free, no-risk case evaluation at our law office in Midtown Manhattan.
 Our law firm also assists workers injured in construction accidents in Brooklyn, Bronx, and Queens.